 We elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our short taxable year ended December 31, 2013.
 We operate so as to continue to qualify to be taxed as a REIT.
 Our asset acquisition strategy focuses on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
-Prior to our acquisition of Aurora in May 2015, our Servicing Related Assets consisted of Excess MSRs in three pools: Excess MSR Pool 1, Excess MSR Pool 2 and Excess MSR Pool 2014.
-The Excess MSRs in these three pools had been previously acquired by the Company from Freedom Mortgage.
-Aurora has the licenses necessary to service mortgage loans on a nationwide basis and is approved to service loans for Fannie Mae, Freddie Mac and Ginnie Mae.
-All of the Excess MSRs were sold back to Freedom Mortgage in November 2016 and February 2017.
+Aurora Financial Group, Inc. ("Aurora"), our licensed mortgage subsidiary, invests in mortgage servicing rights ("MSRs" or "Servicing Related Assets") on residential mortgage loans that are owned by, or securitized through, a government agency or government sponsored enterprise.
+We finance our Servicing Related Assets with leverage, the amount of which will vary from time to time depending on the particular characteristics of our portfolio, the availability of financing and market conditions.

 In addition to Servicing Related Assets, we invest in RMBS, primarily those backed by 30-, 20- and 15-year fixed rate mortgages that offer what we believe to be favorable prepayment and duration characteristics.
-Our RMBS consist primarily of Agency RMBS on which the payments of principal and interest are guaranteed.
-We have also invested in Agency CMOs consisting of interest only securities ("IOs") and risk-sharing securities issued by Fannie Mae and Freddie Mac, as well as non-Agency CMOs which are private label securities that are issued by a non-government related entity.
+Our RMBS consist primarily of Agency RMBS on which the payments of principal and interest are guaranteed by a U.S. government agency or a government sponsored enterprise (an "Agency") We have invested in collateralized mortgage obligations guaranteed by an Agency ("Agency CMOs") consisting of interest only securities ("IOs") and in non-Agency collateralized mortgage obligations that are either risk-sharing securities issued by Fannie Mae or Freddie Mac or private label securities that are issued by a non-government related entity.
 We finance our RMBS with leverage, the amount of which will vary from time to time depending on the particular characteristics of our portfolio, the availability of financing and market conditions.
 We do not have a targeted leverage ratio for our RMBS.
 Our borrowings for RMBS consist of short-term borrowings under master repurchase agreements.